-275Bryce Clayton Newell, "Public Places, Private Lives: Balancing Privacy and Freedom of Expression in the United Kingdom" (Proceedings of the 77th ASIS&T Annual Meeting, vol. 51, pp. 1-10, 2014) at 6, online: Social Science Research Network https://ssrn.com/abstract=247909; Roger Toulson, "Freedom of Expression and Privacy" (2007) 41:2 The Law Teacher 139 at 140.
+^{279.} Bryce Clayton Newell, "Public Places, Private Lives: Balancing Privacy and Freedom of Expression in the United Kingdom" (Proceedings of the 77th ASIS&T Annual Meeting, vol 51, at 1-10, 2014) at 6, online: Social Science Research Network https://ssrn.com/abstract=247909; Roger Toulson, "Freedom of Expression and Privacy" (2007) 41:2 The Law Teacher 139 at 140.

-276Prosser, supra note 237 (noting that "[t]he decisions indicate that anything visible in a public place may be recorded and given circulation by means of a photograph, to the same extent as by a written description, since this amounts to nothing more than giving publicity to what is already public and what any one present would be free to see" at 394).
-For a forensic critique see E. Paton-Simpson, "Private Circles and Public Squares: Invasion of Privacy by the Publication of 'Private Facts'"(1998) 61:3 Modern Law Review 318, especially 321-326.
+^{280.} Prosser, supra note 244 (noting that "[t]he decisions indicate that anything visible in a public place may be recorded and given circulation by means of a photograph, to the same extent as by a written description, since this amounts to nothing more than giving publicity to what is already public and what any one present would be free to see" at 394).
+For a forensic critique see E. Paton-Simpson, "Private Circles and Public Squares: Invasion of Privacy by the Publication of 'Private Facts'" (1998) 61:3 Modern Law Review 318, especially 321-326.

-we think about online privacy.
-It may be that in the end Article 17 influences Strasbourg's case-law as much as the other way around.
-What is certain is that far more work - by regulators, courts and scholars - is needed to fully work out what Article 17 will mean, how it will impact the world of online expression, and how significant a contribution it will make to its overall goal: the enhancement of our informational autonomy online and with it, the greater freedom to make life choices that might be inhibited by the fear of behaviour being recorded in permanent form online recedes.277 As Mayer-Schönberger puts it:
+goal: the enhancement of our informational autonomy online and with it, the greater freedom to make life choices that might be inhibited by the fear of behaviour being recorded in permanent form online recedes.281 As Mayer-Schönberger puts it:

 Since the beginning of time, for us humans, forgetting has been the norm and remembering the exception.
 Because of digital technology and global networks, however, this balance has shifted.
-Today ... forgetting has become the exception, and remembering the default.278
+Today ... forgetting has become the exception, and remembering the default.282